sap-tutorials/Tutorials/tutorials/s4sdkjs-deploy-application-cloud-foundry/s4sdkjs-deploy-application-cloud-foundry.md

 >**Note:** If you have access to an SAP S/4HANA Cloud system, you can skip this step.

-If you have used the [`OData` Mock Service for the Business Partner `API`](https://github.com/SAP/cloud-s4-sdk-book/tree/mock-server) in the previous tutorial, you will now also have to deploy it to `Cloud Foundry in SAP Cloud Platform`.
+If you have used the [`OData` Mock Service for the Business Partner `API`](https://github.com/SAP/cloud-s4-sdk-book/tree/mock-server) in the previous tutorial, you will now also have to deploy it to `Cloud Foundry in SAP Business Technology Platform`.
 Navigate to the mock server's root folder, that already contains a `manifest.yml` and run:
 ```Shell
 cf push
 ```